 During your Māori culture tour, you may be taken to see cultural buildings and sites.

-pa can refer to a village or defensive settlement, usually referred to as a hill fort that is terraced and fortified, though these days the word pa may be applied to any collection of Maori houses, generally near a meeting house.
+A pa can refer to a village or defensive settlement, usually referred to as a hill fort that is terraced and fortified, though these days the word pa may be applied to any collection of Maori houses, generally near a meeting house.

 The marae is a sacred meeting area where celebrations, funerals, events and important meetings take place.